Java-Archive/vaadin-dev-environment/README.md

 #### create the browsers.json
 The JSON file **browsers.json** will configure the active and available browser types and versions for this cluster.
-To create a version you can use the following command.
+To create a version you can use the following two commands.
+The first will get the images with VNC support, and the second one without vnc support.

 ````bash
 docker run --rm \